BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 - Against the spread, Utah State is 3-1-0 this year.

-- The Aggies have been underdogs by 9 points or more three times this season and have covered the spread twice.
+- The Aggies have covered the spread twice this year when underdogs by 8.5 points or more (in three chances).

-- Utah State's games this year have gone over the point total two times in four opportunities (50%).
+- Utah State's games this season have hit the over on two of four set point totals (50%).

-- Utah State is 3-0 against the spread and 3-0 overall when the team scores more than 19.3 points.
+- Utah State is 3-0 against the spread and 3-0 overall in games when it scores more than 19.3 points.

-- When Utah State amasses over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Utah State totals more than 389.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Aggies have seven giveaways this season, while the Cougars have eight takeaways .
+- This season the Aggies have seven turnovers, one fewer than the Cougars have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.